WYHI

-WYHI (99.9 FM) is a radio station licensed to Park Forest, Illinois, south of Chicago, with its transmitter located south of Peotone, Illinois.
-WYHI is an owned and operated affiliate of the Bible Broadcasting Network.
+WYHI (99.9 MHz) is a non-commercial FM radio station licensed to Park Forest, Illinois, serving the Southland suburbs of Chicago.
+It is owned and operated by the Bible Broadcasting Network and it carries a Christian talk and teaching radio format.
+National religious leaders heard on WYHI include Chuck Swindoll, Joni Eareckson Tada, Adrian Rogers and J. Vernon McGee.
+The station is listener-supported and seeks donations on the air.

+WYHI has an effective radiated power (ERP) of 50,000 watts, the maximum for most Illinois stations.
+The transmitter is on West County Line Road in Peotone, near Interstate 57.

 History

 WKAK

+The station signed on the air on January 5, 1962.

-From its launch in 1962 until 1975, the station had the call sign WKAK.
-The station was originally owned by Kenneth Baker, Willis Maltby, and Claude Baker.
-The station began broadcasting January 5, 1962, and was originally licensed to Kankakee, Illinois, with its transmitter located 2.9 miles north of the city limits, and it had an ERP of 6.6 kw at an HAAT of 210 feet.
-It was the only FM station in Kankakee at the time.
+From its launch until 1975, the station had the call sign WKAK.
+It was originally owned by Kenneth Baker, Willis Maltby, and Claude Baker.
+WKAK was originally licensed to Kankakee, Illinois, with its call letters representing its city of license.
+The transmitter was located 2.9 miles north of the city limits, and it had an effective radiated power (ERP) of 6,600 watts at a height above average terrain (HAAT) of 210 feet.
+It was Kankakee's first FM station.

-In the 1960s, the station aired an easy listening format, though in 1969 it began adding Hot 100 selections in the evening.
+In the 1960s, the station aired a beautiful music format, with mostly instrumental cover versions of popular adult songs.
+In 1969, it began adding some soft vocals in the evening.
 By 1972, the majority of the station's playlist was popular music, with standards comprising a quarter of the station's playlist.
-In June 1972, the station's format was changed to country & western.
+In June 1972, the station's format was changed to country music.
 In late 1974, Claude Baker and Luella Feller sold the station to Harry Fitzgerald, Howard Dybedock, and Benedict Cerven, Sr. for $132,315.

 WBYG

-On April 7, 1975, the station's call sign was changed to WBYG, and the station was branded "The Big One".
+On April 7, 1975, the station's call sign was changed to WBYG.
+The station's branding called it "The Big One".
 As WBYG, the station began airing an adult contemporary format.
 In 1979, the station's transmitter was moved to Peotone, Illinois, along the Kankakee County/Will County border, and its ERP and HAAT were increased to 50kw and 500 feet respectively.

-By 1979, WBYG would begin airing an album-oriented rock format, with top 40 music from 6 to 9 AM.
-The station continued airing an album-oriented rock format into the 1980s.
+By 1979, WBYG began airing an album-oriented rock format.
 In early 1984, Harry Fitzgerald, Howard Dybedock, and Ben Cerven sold the station to Gene Milner Broadcasting for $1.2 million.